Embodied VLM

 Building multimodal systems that can perceive, reason, and act in 3D environments for navigation and embodied decision making.

 I am a Principal Research Scientist and Tech Lead at NVIDIA Research, where I work with the LPR team led by Jan Kautz.
 My current research focuses on embodied foundational models, efficient transformer architectures, and spatial reasoning.
+I am deeply involved in VLM and VLA foundation model efforts across Cosmos and Isaac GR00T.

 Before joining NVIDIA, I earned my Ph.D. at the VLLAB at UC Merced, advised by Ming-Hsuan Yang.
 I have been fortunate to receive the Baidu Graduate Fellowship, the NVIDIA Pioneering Research Award, and the Rising Star EECS recognition.